LolitaDias/Pandas-Analysis-of-the-fantasy-game-Heroes-of-Pymoli/README.md

-### Scores by School Size

-* Repeat the above breakdown, but this time group schools based on a reasonable approximation of school size (Small, Medium, Large).

-### Scores by School Type

-* Repeat the above breakdown, but this time group schools based on school type (Charter vs. District).

-As final considerations:

-* Use the pandas library and Jupyter Notebook.
-* You must submit a link to your Jupyter Notebook with the viewable Data Frames.
-* You must include a written description of at least two observable trends based on the data.
-* See [Example Solution](PyCitySchools/PyCitySchools_starter.ipynb) for a reference on the expected format.

-## Hints and Considerations

 * These are challenging activities for a number of reasons.
 For one, these activities will require you to analyze thousands of records.
 Hacking through the data to look for obvious trends in Excel is just not a feasible option.
 The size of the data may seem daunting, but pandas will allow you to efficiently parse through it.